Privacy vs. security: what’s the difference?

 - Guard your Social Security number.
 Keep it in a secure place and don’t give it out if possible.
 Ask if you can provide another form of identification.

 - Safeguard your data and devices.
-This might include enlisting the help of computer virus protection, a secure router, Wi-Fi protection, and identity theft protection services.
+This might include enlisting the help of security software, a secure router, a VPN on public Wi-Fi, and identity theft protection services.

 Remember, it’s not necessarily a case of privacy vs. security.
 Both are important in our connected world.
 You can and should have both.